Granary Burying Ground

 The Granary Burying Ground in Massachusetts is the city of Boston's third-oldest cemetery, founded in 1660 and located on Tremont Street.
 It is the burial location of Revolutionary War-era patriots, including Paul Revere, the five victims of the Boston Massacre, and three signers of the Declaration of Independence: Samuel Adams, John Hancock, and Robert Treat Paine.
 The cemetery has 2,345 grave-markers, while historians estimate that as many as 5,000 people are buried there.

 The cemetery is adjacent to Park Street Church, behind the Boston Athenæum and immediately across from Suffolk University Law School.
 It is a site on Boston's Freedom Trail.
 The cemetery's Egyptian revival gate and fence were designed by architect Isaiah Rogers (1800–1869), who designed an identical gate for Newport's Touro Cemetery.

 History

 The Burying Ground was the third cemetery established in Boston and dates to 1660.
 The need for the site arose because the land set aside for Boston's first cemetery—King's Chapel Burying Ground, located a block east—was insufficient to meet Boston's growing population.
 The area was known as the South Burying Ground until 1737, at which point it took on the name of the granary building which stood on the site of the present-day Park Street Church.
 In May 1830, trees were planted in the area and an attempt was made to change the name to "Franklin Cemetery" to honor the family of Benjamin Franklin, but the effort failed.

+The headstone for Andrew Neil and family is dated 1666, making it the earliest dated marker in the graveyard.